Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Conclusion

 \section{Conclusion}

 This paper proposes a novel KPG-RL model that leverages keypoints to guide the correct matching (\ie, transport plan) in OT.
 We devise a mask-based constraint to preserve the matching of keypoints pairs, and propose to preserve the relation of each point to the keypoints to impose the guidance of these keypoints in OT.
-We further propose a manifold barycentric projection to transport source images to target domain, based on the developed dual formulation of KPG-RL.
-The effectiveness of the proposed KPG-RL model is verified in the application of HDA and I2I translation.
-The keypoint-guided OT model could be possibly applied to more applications, \eg, point-set or image registration.
+The keypoint-guided OT is built in KP/GW formulations for both balanced and partial/unbalanced transport settings.
+We further propose neural transport strategies of manifold barycentric projection and manifold sampling to transport source data to target domain, based on the developed duality of KPG-RL.
+The effectiveness of the proposed KPG-RL model is verified in the application of HDA, multi-omic single-cell alignment, and I2I translation.
+In the future, we are interested in more applications, \eg, Multimodal Large Language Models, of keypoint-guided OT.

+\acks{We thank the editors and reviewers for the valuable suggestions, enabling us to improve the quality of this work.
+This work was supported by National Key R\&D Program 2021YFA1003000, NSFC (12501709, 12125104, 12426313, 623B2084), the Major Key Project of PCL under Grant PCL2024A06, China National Postdoctotal Program for Innovative Talents (BX20240276), China Fundamental Research Funds for the Central Universities (xzy022025047), China Postdoctoral Science Foundation (2025M773058), and Shaanxi Province ``Sanqin Bochuang'' Talent Support Program (2024SQBC021).}